jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Fedora Project*](images/Chapter-02/Linux-logos/Fedora/768px-Logo_Fedora_full.svg-96dpi.png "Fedora Project")

 The [Fedora Project](https://en.wikipedia.org/wiki/Fedora_Project "Fedora Project") was started in 2003 when the Red Hat Desktop Linux product was merged with the company/community based spin off Fedora Core Linux [^13].
 The [Fedora Project's](https://getfedora.org/ "Get Fedora") focus was rapid development and rapid release.
 They would release two distributions almost yearly, with package and update support only extending back to the previous version cutting off support to viable, but from Red Hat's point of view, outdated software.
 Remember their focus was rapid iteration of the project to quickly test new technologies.
-There is a workstation edition, a server edition, as well as a container based edition based on a company Red Hat purchased called Red Hat CoreOS Edition for use on Kubernetes.
+There is a workstation edition, a server edition, a cloud instance, as well as a container based edition based on a company Red Hat purchased called Red Hat CoreOS Edition for use on Kubernetes.

+* Fedora 34 was released on 05/20/21
+* Fedora 33 was released on 10/27/20
 * Fedora 32 was released on 04/21/20
 * Fedora 31 was released on 10/21/19
 * Fedora 30 was released on 04/30/19
 * Fedora 29 was released on 10/30/18
 * Fedora 28 was released on 05/01/18
-* Fedora 27 was released on 11/14/17
-* Fedora 26 was released on 07/11/17
-* Fedora 25 was released on 11/22/16
-* Fedora 24 was released on 06/21/16
-* Fedora 23 was released on 11/03/15
-* Fedora 22 was released on 05/26/15
-* Fedora 21 was released on 12/09/14
-* Fedora 20 was released on 12/17/13

-Fedora 20-30 are no longer supported anymore!
+Fedora version less that 32 are no longer supported anymore!
 Why is the Fedora Project so fast and so merciless on not supporting older versions?
 This distribution was meant for desktop users and developers who don't mind updating rapidly.
 The Fedora Project is just a testing ground for technology that will eventually go into Red Hat's enterprise project, referred to as RHEL.

 #### Red Hat Enterprise Linux--RHEL